ssh

 fi

-I am unclear as to how much of this can be avoided for a modern setup.
+I’m not sure how much of this we can avoid with a modern setup.

 5.2 ssh-agent with fish